kakn/bachelor-thesis/README.md

 # Domain Coverage of Low-Resource Chatbots
 This is the codebase for my bachelor thesis "Domain Coverage of Low-Resource Chatbots" (ITU, 2022).
 The project investigates how generative chatbots perform when trained on small, domain-specific datasets, comparing open vs. closed domain coverage using BLEU scores.

-This code is very outdated, my ML and software development skills have improved much since then (see master-thesis or music-generation-lstm).
+This code is quite outdated, my machine learning and software development skills have significantly improved since writing this.
+Since then, I’ve completed a master’s degree and gained professional software engineering experience.
+For more recent work, see master-thesis or music-generation-lstm.
 Please see "bots/combo/combo.py" for an example of how the chatbots were created.
 Also, see "bachelor-thesis.pdf" for a better representation of what the project contains.

 ## Summary